dhlee1013/MANNER/README.md

 > GPU acceleration is strongly recommended.
 CUDA 11.3 and a compatible NVIDIA driver (≥ 450.80) are required.

-### External Dependencies (Histosweep and iStar)
+### External Dependencies (HistoSweep and iStar)
 MANNER relies on two external tools for histology image processing and feature extraction:

-#### Histosweep
+#### HistoSweep

-[Histosweep](https://github.com/amesch441-o1/HistoSweep) to create tissue masks.
+MANNER uses [HistoSweep](https://github.com/amesch441-o1/HistoSweep) to create tissue masks.
 Please follow the installation instructions in the HistoSweep repository.

 #### iStar